nest/nestml/doc/running/running_nest.rst

 Third-factor plasticity
 ~~~~~~~~~~~~~~~~~~~~~~~

-A synapse model can also have a "third factor" (in addition to pre and post-synaptic spikes) influencing the plasticity the synapse.
+A synapse model can also have a "third factor" (in addition to pre and post-synaptic spikes) influencing the plasticity of the synapse.
 For example, a third factor to a synapse could be the dendritic action potential of its post-synaptic partner.

 During code generation, the third-factor variable of the synapse and its corresponding post-synaptic variable must be provided in the ``codegen_opts``.
 For example: